 The information on this page (the one you are viewing right now) is specific to Amazon's very first generation Kindle Fire (released in 2011).

-If you have, or are interested in, one of Amazon's newer tablets (HD & HDX released in 2012 & 2013) then see this new article about Everything the Kindle Fire HD/HDX Can Do!
+If you have, or are interested in, any of Amazon's newer tablets (released 2012-2014) then see this new article about Everything the Kindle Fire HD/HDX Can Do!

 (Not sure which tablet you have?
 See my Kindle Fire infographic.)